fluidgravityaccelerations/projectionCodes/README.md

 - **Far-field masks**: upper & lower amplitude bounds defining the desired main lobe and sidelobe levels in dB.
 - **Aperture support**: binary mask for physical device support enforcement.

-## Laser Beam Fraunhofer Shaper - GPU Execution - No Aperture Field Symmetry Enforced (`laserBeamShapingUnsymmetricalCuPy.ipynb`)
+## Laser Beam Fraunhofer Shaper - GPU Execution (`laserBeamShapingCuPy.ipynb`)

-Same as `laserBeamShapingUnsymmetrical.ipynb`, but now the execution in on GPU and is performed using the CuPy library.
+Same as `laserBeamShaping.ipynb`, but now the execution in on GPU and is performed using the CuPy library.